|

 wine) had your humble intelligence officer seriously questioning my

-policy of not seeking publication of my writings.
+policy of not seeking to disseminate my writing.

 As we drove from the restaurant back to my townhouse in Eva’s car, I

-felt distinctly light-headed.
+felt somewhat disoriented.
 At one point I remember her talking

 about helping me write my final draft.
 The next thing I knew we